xiancg/MayaLightingTools/README.md

 # LightingTools
-Collection of tools for lighting artists in Maya
+Collection of tools for lighting artists in Maya (WIP) Tested so far with Maya 2018.6- mtoa 3.2.0.2

 # Installation:
 1. Copy and paste the contents of the downloaded files to your favorite scripts folder.